 The revision includes some new provisions and clarification on existing legislation relating to Brexit with the relevant functions highlighted.

-Proposed by Councillor Montgomery Seconded by Councillor Kelly and agreed that the Schedule of Delegated Functions for the Director of Operations, Geraldine Girvan and Head of Environmental Health, Clifford Todd are adopted.
+RECOMMENDATION: that the Schedule of Delegated Functions for the Director of Operations, Geraldine Girvan and Head of Environmental Health, Clifford Todd are adopted.

-ACTION BY: Clifford Todd, Head of Environmental Health
+Prepared by: Clifford Todd, Head of Environmental Health

 3.5 L/LEI/2 LEISURE GRANT AID